Is It Too Late to Get a New OB?

-Nope.
 Technically, you can switch doctors at any time during your pregnancy.
-But that’s obviously not an ideal situation, since it might be tough to find someone who’s available immediately to deliver your baby.
+But that’s obviously not an ideal situation, since it might be tough to find someone who’s available immediately to deliver baby.

-But if the issue is something big, like, say, you find out your OB delivers most of his babies via c-section because he “just doesn’t get” natural birth—and you’ve been busy drawing up a birth plan of a quiet, unmedicated water birth—you might be better off parting ways.
+But if the issue is something big, like, say, you find out your OB delivers most of his babies via c-section because he “just doesn’t get” natural birth—and you’ve been busy drawing up a birth plan for a quiet, unmedicated water birth—you might be better off parting ways.

-The trick is finding another doc who will accept you as a patient.
+The trick is finding another doctor who will accept you as a patient.
 Up to 32 or 34 weeks, that shouldn’t be a problem.
 After that, things get a little tougher—but not impossible.
 If you ask around, you might be able to find a doctor to take you on, especially if you explain why you’re selecting his services.
 Just remember to keep your comments positive.
-Focus on why you think he’d be a great doc for you, and keep the bad-mouthing of your previous doc to a minimum.
+Focus on why you think he’d be a great doctor for you, and keep the bad-mouthing of your previous OB to a minimum.

 Breaking up with your old OB can be a bit awkward.
-(Ever switched hairstylists?
+(Ever switched hair stylists?
 This is even tougher.)
-If you have a long-standing relationship, you might want to send a note; otherwise, feel free to call his office ask that your records be forwarded to your new doc’s office.
+If you have a long-standing relationship, you might want to send a note; otherwise, feel free to call his office and ask that your records be forwarded to your new doctor’s office.
 Don’t feel guilty about moving on.
-Plenty of women see the same gyno for years, but when they become pregnant, pick someone new.
+Plenty of women see the same ob-gyn for years but pick someone new when they become pregnant.
 Someone can be a great gynecologist and still not be quite what you’re looking for in the birth suite.

-The Bump expert: Stuart Fischbein, MD, OB/GYN, coauthor of Fearless Pregnancy
+Expert source: Stuart Fischbein, MD, OB/GYN, coauthor of Fearless Pregnancy.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.